NEWS FROM SOIL SERVICE- Lawn Programs, Dormant Seeding, Magnolia/Tulip Scale, Nursery News and more!

 Grass seed mulch materials reduce soil moisture losses to increase germination.
 But slopes present a problem when heavy rain washes away seed.
 SEED AIDE solves both of these issues.
 SEED AIDE has been used for decades in the professional turf grass industry and is unique because it has a “tackifier” that helps hold seed and mulch in place.
 Best of all, the cost per 1000 sq. ft. is the same as other seed mulches.
 It’s a win/win for you and your lawn!

-It’s not just birds having a tough winter.
-Our local non-profit, Spay & Neuter is very busy now and using much more straw than normal to keep dogs and cats warm.
-As mentioned in our December newsletter, they have an account with us to buy straw bales that are ONLY $10.
+Our local non-profit, Spay & Neuter is very busy now and using straw to keep dogs and cats warm.
+They have an account with us to buy straw bales that are ONLY $10.
 So if you have a minute please drop in or call the Garden Center to make a donation to them.
-Or call them directly (INSERT SPAY & NEUTER PHONE NUMBER) to donate.
+Or call them directly 816-353-0940 to donate.
 Your support makes a big difference!

 THANK YOU FOR YOUR BUSINESS!

 COME SEE US AND,